 - Asphalt mastic in caulk tube

-The first part in preparing to remove the damaged roof shingle is to break the sealant strips from around the area to be repaired.
-To do this, take the flat pry bar and slide it up and under the bottom edge of the shingle with gentle pressure to break the sealant strip free.
+Using a flat pry bar, break the sealant strips from around the area to be repaired.
+Slide the pry bar up and under the bottom edge of the shingle with gentle pressure to break the sealant strip free.

-After the sealant strip has been separated the nails must be removed.
-Remember that you must remove the nails not only from the shingle that has been damaged and is being replaced, but also from the surrounding shingles to allow the new shingle to slide into place.
-Utilize the flat pry bar and access the nails from under the shingle that it penetrates.
+After the sealant strip has been separated, remove the nails from the damaged shingle.
+With the pry bar, remove nails from surrounding shingles to allow the new shingle to slide into place.

 After the original shingle and the nails have been removed assess the area.
 If the deck or underlayment felt paper has been damaged it is recommended that these layers be repaired before installing new asphalt shingles.

-The final step is to insert a small bead of asphalt mastic below the tabs of the shingles for the new repair shingle as well as any other areas where the shingles were loosened.
-This mastic provides some attachment in lieu of the sealant strip.
+Insert a small bead of asphalt mastic below the tabs of the shingles for the new repair shingle as well as any other areas where the shingles were loosened.
+This mastic provides some attachment in place of the sealant strip.